 We complete the statement for the first quarter no later than end of June, the statement for the second quarter no later than end of September, the statement for the third quarter no later than end of December and the statement for the fourth quarter no later than end of March.

-Your monies are paid via bank transfer (euro area, Switzerland and United Kingdom) or PayPal (all other countries).
+Your monies are paid via bank transfer (euro area, Switzerland and United Kingdom) or PayPal (USA and all other countries).

 Please note that each quarter, transfers are postponed to the following quarter if the minimum payment amounts to less than € 30 (net), i.e. as long as € 30 (net) have not been reached, no payments will be made (see also Contract of Publication § 6.7).